Ixcanul: Media reviews

-Sean Axmaker praised the film, writing: "The feature debut of Guatemalan filmmaker Jayro Bustamante is a beautiful and unsentimental portrait of traditional Mayan culture where peasants live in huts without electricity or running water and speak their native Kaqchikel, unable to communicate with the Spanish speakers from the nearby city without an interpreter ...
+Sean Axmaker praised the film, writing: "The feature debut of Guatemalan filmmaker Jayro Bustamante is a beautiful and unsentimental portrait of traditional Mayan culture where peasants live in huts without electricity or running water and speak their native Kaqchikel, unable to communicate with the Spanish speakers from the nearby city without an interpreter...
 Like all of the cast members, Coroy is not a professional actress but her enigmatic face and impassive expression is mesmerizing and she communicates a longing for something more and the determination to stand up for herself.
 The landscape is stunning, vast and beautiful and dangerous, and beyond the jungle is the massive monolith of black rock and ash that seems to trap them in their poverty."
-Radheyan Simonpillai likewise praised the film, writing: "Whether we’re closely gazing at Maria or watching her stride along the ashy volcano’s side from a distance, Bustamante lets images linger long enough for their beauty to fall away, giving us a compelling and tragic look at where our coffee comes from."
+Radheyan Simonpillai likewise praised the film, writing: "Whether we're closely gazing at Maria or watching her stride along the ashy volcano's side from a distance, Bustamante lets images linger long enough for their beauty to fall away, giving us a compelling and tragic look at where our coffee comes from."
 Kelly Vance described the film as "Jayro Bustamante's gorgeously photographed Ixcanul is the ideal village-picture fable, as fascinating for its innate mythology as for its ethnography."
 Michael Atkinson lauded the film, writing: "Touching on multiple feminist issues as it goes, and even venturing, gallingly, into the matter of baby trafficking, Ixcanul can suffer from predictability—Bustamante's desire to universalize Maria's arc sometimes makes it end up feeling familiar.
 But the film's rhythms, details and visuals, particularly that volcano, are vivid and unique."

 In a negative review, Scott Marks in San Diego Reader called Ixcanul a "dilatory drama" whose slow pace would alienate most audiences.
-Daniel Barnes wrote: "A frank depiction of sexuality is one of the film’s strongest assets, but the attempts to force melodrama fall flat, and the protagonist is such a moon-faced cipher that it feels almost insultingly respectful.
-There’s nothing glaringly wrong with Ixcanul, it’s just hard to get whipped up for stoicism."
+Daniel Barnes wrote: "A frank depiction of sexuality is one of the film's strongest assets, but the attempts to force melodrama fall flat, and the protagonist is such a moon-faced cipher that it feels almost insultingly respectful.
+There's nothing glaringly wrong with Ixcanul, it's just hard to get whipped up for stoicism."

+Awards

+Ixcanul received the Alfred Bauer Prize at the 65th Berlin International Film Festival, where it was also nominated for the Golden Bear prize.
+The film was awarded the Grand Prix for Best Film at Film Fest Gent in 2015, Best Film at the 55th Cartagena Film Festival, and Best Film and Best Direction at the Guadalajara International Film Festival's Ibero-American Feature Films Competition in 2015.
+At the 3rd Platino Awards, the film won the Platino Award for Best First Feature Film and additionally received eight nominations in total.